The Scary Facts About Designer Drugs and Legal Highs

 Ketamine and PCP are known to produce dependence and addiction among users.
-Individuals who use ketamine frequently report binging on the drug, or being unable to stop using it until it is gone.7 Many users of methoxetamine report similar binging experiences, as well feeling a desire to use the drug again as soon as possible.42 Based on this evidence, it is reasonable to consider that the designer dissociative drugs have a similar, significant potential for addiction.
+Individuals who use ketamine frequently report binging on the drug or being unable to stop using it until it is gone.7 Many users of methoxetamine report similar binging experiences, as well feeling a desire to use the drug again as soon as possible.42 Based on this evidence, it is reasonable to conclude that designer dissociative drugs have similar significant potential for addiction.

 The Rise of “Legal Highs” Online

-Internet sales have become such an important source of drugs, both legal and illegal, that specific federal penalties now exist for drug violations involving this medium.
+Internet sales have become such an important source of drugs—both legal and illegal—that specific federal penalties now exist for online drug violations.

-Among drug consumers, the Internet offers a way to share knowledge and experiences about newly emerging designer drugs, and several surveys have shown that the Internet is the most popular source of information about recreational drugs.
-Because of this, awareness and demand for new legal highs can spread widely and rapidly.
-Unfortunately, like Wikipedia and other repositories of crowd-sourced information, this information is often biased and potentially inaccurate.47
+Among drug consumers, the Internet offers a way to share knowledge and experience about newly emerging designer drugs, and several surveys have shown that the Internet is the most popular source of information about recreational drugs.
+Because of this, awareness of and demand for new legal highs can spread widely and rapidly.
+Unfortunately, like the information found on Wikipedia and other repositories of crowd-sourced information, this information is often biased and potentially inaccurate.47

 Online retail websites have taken advantage of consumer interest in these drugs.
 It has been found that merely having a readily available and easy-to-use website can instill feelings of safety and trust in potential consumers.48 Additional strategies used by such sites to promote sales include:47

 - Appealing branding and names for products (“Spice,” “Vanilla Sky,” etc.).

 - Use of mainstream payment and shipping methods.